sound as magic

 when my dad passed in 2007, i had one recording of his voice. one. to this day this is the only recording i have of this person. at that point, i began to listen more earnestly, with the purpose of connecting and developing presence in each moment. through this listening practice, i realized that to listen is to share time and space. the vibrations sit squarely within every cell in our bodies. and in this sonic connection, we are able to transport ourselves from one moment to another instantly. this is what my work has focused on for the last several years.

 how to connect to both external and internal through listening. also reflecting on what sonic elements are essential to recreate a moment or a memory? is it the contour of the plane 20,000 ft above? the divine timing of that flock of geese squawking into the dawn? what is it that makes a moment sacred? how do we choose what to listen to? what can listening tell us about ourselves? what can listening provide us that other sensory modalities cannot?

 since 2007 i have collected hundreds of field recordings, some of the natural world and some human made sounds. my sound collection is comprised of recordings where i felt most connected to what I hold as sacred. to my dad. to mother earth. to spirit + magic. to my grieving self. to my ancestors. to the collective.

 listening as ritual, sound as magic

 listening is a portal to the very real magic of sound that exists within us and around us at all times.

 when we listen we are practicing a sacred ritual. this is not the kind of listening where you simply register sounds, that’s hearing. instead, listening is the awareness of sounds, your perception of sound, and impact and connection that sound has on the self.

-we become more connected to ourselves and each other. recognizing how our energies effect one another. and how we can work with those energies.
+we become more connected to ourselves and each other. recognizing how our energies effect one another and ultimately how we can work with those energies.

 listening as embodiment